Skip to content

 extra gentle brush for thinning hair

-The wider-spaced teeth at the edges reduce tension and pulling to minimise hair fall and breakage, while the denser teeth in the centre allow for gentle but effective detangling, smoothing the cuticle rather than lifting or catching it.
-Its flexible two tiered design helps glide through tangles without snagging — minimising the mechanical stress that causes snapping.
+The wider-spaced teeth at the edges reduce tension and pulling to minimise hair fall and breakage; while the denser teeth in the centre allow for gentle but effective detangling, smoothing the cuticle rather than lifting or catching it.
+The flexible two-tiered design helps glide through tangles without snagging, minimising the mechanical stress that causes hair snapping.

-If you’re experiencing hair shedding or managing damaged hair, brushing doesn’t have to be a source of stress.
-With a deeper understanding of hair science and the Extra Gentle Detangling Brush, you can turn brushing into an act of care, to support healthier hair over time.
+If you’re experiencing hair shedding, hair breakage, or are managing damaged hair, brushing doesn’t have to be a source of stress.
+With a deeper understanding of hair science (and the Extra Gentle Detangling Brush), you can turn brushing into an act of care to support healthier hair over time.

 The Ultimate Detangler Extra Gentle